Evaluating Training Effectiveness: Closing the Gap Between Learning and Results

 Did they like the event?

-Kirkpatrick intended for these levels to show the business value and worth of training.
-The mistake often made is thinking about these evaluation levels AFTER a training event has occurred.
-Most often, organizations evaluate levels 1 and 2 and just expect application and subsequent outcomes to follow.
+Kirkpatrick intended these levels to demonstrate the real business value and worth of training.
+The mistake most organizations make is thinking about these evaluation levels after a training event has already occurred.
+Most often, organizations evaluate Levels 1 and 2 — reaction and learning — and simply expect application and subsequent outcomes to follow naturally.
 This rarely happens on its own.
-There is strong correlation between levels 1 and 2 (also strong correlations between levels 3 and 4) but there is no significant correlation between levels 2 and 3!

-According to Sandy Almedia, MD, MPH, “Excellent training does not lead to significant transfer of learning to behavior, and subsequent results, without a good deal of deliberate and consistent reinforcement.
+As Sandy Almeida, MD, MPH, puts it: "Excellent training does not lead to significant transfer of learning to behavior, and subsequent results, without a good deal of deliberate and consistent reinforcement."

-It means we need to think about each of these levels PRIOR to training delivery.
-In fact, we need to think about them before we even design a training.
+It means we need to think about each of these levels before training delivery — in fact, before we even design a training program.
 It is often impossible to create training value without planning for it on the front end.
-Here are a few things that help those of us in the training world develop and deliver effective training:
+Here are the principles that guide effective training development:

 Rethinking Training Design to Maximize Value